sedol1339/files/abstracts.md

 Liu, L., Liu, X., Gao, J., Chen, W., & Han, J. (2020).
 Understanding the Difficulty of Training Transformers. arXiv, 2004.08249.
 Retrieved from https://arxiv.org/abs/2004.08249v3

 Liu, C., Zhu, L., & Belkin, M. (2020).
 Loss landscapes and optimization in over-parameterized non-linear systems and neural networks. arXiv, 2003.00307.
 Retrieved from https://arxiv.org/abs/2003.00307v2

+Lobacheva, E., Chirkova, N., Kodryan, M., & Vetrov, D. (2020).
+On Power Laws in Deep Ensembles. arXiv, 2007.08483.
+Retrieved from https://arxiv.org/abs/2007.08483v2

+    - It was shown (https://arxiv.org/abs/2002.06470) that calibrated negative log-likelihood (CNLL) of a deep ensemble measures its quality of uncertainty estimation
+    - We examine CNLL of a deep ensemble as a function of the ensemble size and the member network size
+    - Under several conditions it follows a power law w. r. t. ensemble size or member network size
+    - We find that one large network may perform worse than an ensemble of several medium-size networks with the same total number of parameters (we call this ensemble a memory split)
+    - With these results we can guess the possible gain from the ensembling and the optimal memory split

 Millidge, B., Tschantz, A., Seth, A. K., & Buckley, C. L. (2020).
 On the Relationship Between Active Inference and Control as Inference. arXiv, 2006.12964.
 Retrieved from https://arxiv.org/abs/2006.12964v3